ubeytkzltsss/Bad-Apple-On-1.8inch-TFT.LCD-Arduino-UNO/README.md

 python sender.py
 ```

-The PNG frames will be sent from the PC to the Arduino and Bad Apple!! will play on the TFT. 🎥
+The PNG frames will be sent from the PC to the Arduino and Bad Apple!! will play on the LCD display. 🎥

 🎥 Video showcase below.